dontmitch/dontmitch.github.io/_posts/2020-10-09-undervaluing-time-at-work.md

 ### Putting excess hours to work

 So what does this all mean?
-Well, if you happen to be employed at a company with upwards mobility and where your team or company's average work volume is manageable (e.g. 40 hours a week), you might want to consider strategically working excess hours.
+Well, if you happen to be employed at a company with upwards mobility and where your team or company's average work volume is currently manageable (e.g. 40 hours a week), you might want to consider strategically working excess hours.

 The most obvious reason you might want to do that is to shift the trajectory of your career.